seungjaeryanlee/foodmap/README.md

 - `python manage.py runserver`: Starts a web server for the project at IP address 127.0.0.1 (localhost) on port 8000.
 - `python manage.py shell`: Loads up an interactive Python shell (as if you just typed `python` into your terminal), but auto-configures Django so you can import and run any modules/code in this project.
-- `python manage.py test [app1 app2 ...]`: Runs all the automated tests in this project if no arguments are given, or runs the tests only for the specified apps if you provide any.
-For instance, specify `foodmap_app` to run the tests in `foodmap_app/tests.py`.
+- `python manage.py test app`: Runs all the automated tests in this project if no arguments are given, or runs the tests only for the specified app if you provide one.
+For instance, provide `foodmap_app` to run the tests in `foodmap_app/tests.py`.
+Alternatively, you can provide the name of a specific class or method within `foodmap_app/tests.py` to run by passing the argument `foodmap_app.tests.classname` or `foodmap_app.tests.classname.methodname`, respectively.

 ## Git Rules